Software documentation for management, scheduling, and optimization of field operations

 • Your company logo

-On the previous page, you could enable access for all customers of your business unit.
+On the previous page, you could enable access for all clients of your business unit.

-But you can also (de)activate it on a case-by-case basis on customer records: open a customer record and click “Edit.”
+But you can also (de)activate it on a case-by-case basis from the client records: open a client record and click “Edit.”

-You can then check or uncheck access to the customer portal.
+You can then check or uncheck access to the client portal.

-Still on the customer record, by clicking the “Customer Portal Access” link, you can view all the information visible to your customer.
+Still on the client record, by clicking on the “Client Portal Access” link, you can view all the information visible to your client.

-Now that your customer has access to the portal, it’s time to give them access to activities!
+Now that your client has access to the portal, it’s time to give them access to activities!

-Each activity type can be configured to display (or not) on the customer portal.
+Each activity type can be configured to display (or not) on the client portal.

-In the “Catalog” menu, open the activity type you want to display in the customer portal and click “Edit.”
+In the “Catalog” menu, open the activity type you wish to display in the client portal and click “Edit.”

-You can then enable the display of this activity type on the customer portal and configure it:
+You can then enable the display of this activity type on the client portal and configure it:

 • The displayed title of the activity